wasimusu/CS5700-HW4/README.md

 ## Implemented iterator pattern.
 - It makes the encapsulation stronger.
-- Now you can loop through Sudoku like o
+- Now you can loop through Sudoku like an iterator
 - Wrote tests for these

 ## Implemented Command Pattern